 From this route, segue into SR 62 and follow it east until Vital Junction, then take US 95 north into the I-40.
 From here, either follow the interstate back west for a few miles to check out Mojave National Preserve, or continue east through Havasu National Wildlife Refuge and past the border with Arizona.

 Soon after that comes your first encounter with Route 66 – drive across the historic road through the city of Kingman and back onto the I-40.
-After passing through Ash Fork and entering Williams, get on the Hwy 66 again and follow it through Bearizona Wildlife Park – from here, either take a detour east to Flagstaff or stay on track by going north on SR 64.
+After passing through Ash Fork and entering Williams, get on the Hwy 66 again.
+From here, either take a detour east to Flagstaff or stay on track by going north on SR 64.

 Continue along the state route past Kaibab Lake Campground – all you need to do is follow it north through Valle, and you'll eventually reach Kaibab National Forest and Grand Canyon Village.